 Designed for adding light effects, the ZIP Halo is the first in a range of Halo bolt-on boards that will expand the capabilities of the micro:bit—a handheld programmable computer created to encourage kids to be actively involved in making and coding.
 The micro:bit, based on the 1980s-era BBC Micro, was developed by the BBC and partners such as Kitronik.
 It launched in early 2016.

-The ZIP Halo has a wide range of potential applications, including lighting up pedestrians and cyclists for safety at night, customizing fashion accessories, embellishing home furnishings and creating personalized holiday decorations.
-A Halloween-themed board will soon be available.
+The ZIP Halo has a wide range of potential applications, including lighting up pedestrians and cyclists for improved visibility at night, customizing fashion accessories, embellishing home furnishings and creating personalized holiday decorations.
+For a tutorial on lighting up Halloween costumes, for both fun and safety, click here.

 The device includes 24 individually-addressable, full-color LEDs, all connected via the same three-wire bus.
 Each LED can achieve 256 levels of brightness, yielding a total of 16.8 million possible color combinations.
 Additional LEDs can also be connected to produce longer strips or rings.